 execution time (avg/stddev): 9.9691/0.02

-6. Conduct a prolonged benchmark to generate sustained CPU load.
+6. Conduct a prolonged benchmark to simulate sustained CPU load over time.

 $ sysbench cpu --threads=16 --time=60 run